ksoed/ATM-NoTrans/README.md

 9. Exit the ATM

 Social Security Number (PNR) is used for identifying existing customer / creating customers and for subsequent account creation, account transactions and account termination.

+NOTE: This project is a prototype and experimental code.
+If you want to use it read the code thoroughly and use it at your own risk.